MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-dotnet-register-app.md

 # Tutorial: Register an application with the Microsoft identity platform

 To interact with the Microsoft identity platform, Microsoft Entra ID must be made aware of the application you create.
-This tutorial shows you how to register an application in a tenant on the Microsoft Entra admin center.
+This tutorial shows you how to register a web application in a tenant on the Microsoft Entra admin center.

 In this tutorial: